IIIF/api/source/api/presentation/3.0/index.md

 This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 ##### height
-The height of a canvas or content resource.
+The height of a Canvas or content resource.
 For content resources, the value is in pixels.
-For canvases, the value does not have a unit.
+For Canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one.
+ * A Canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one.
 If it has a height, it _MUST_ also have a width.
    {: .changed}
  * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a height.

 ##### width
-The width of a canvas or content resource.
+The width of a Canvas or content resource.
 For content resources, the value is in pixels.
-For canvases, the value does not have a unit.
+For Canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one.
+ * A Canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one.
 If it has a width, it _MUST_ also have a height.
    {: .changed}
  * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a width.

 ##### duration
 {: .changed}
-The duration of a canvas or content resource, given in seconds as a non-negative floating point number.
+The duration of a Canvas or content resource, given in seconds as a non-negative floating point number.

- * A canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
+ * A Canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
  * Content resources _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
  * Other resource types _MUST NOT_ have a duration.
 {: .changed}

 ##### viewingDirection
-The direction that a sequence of canvases _SHOULD_ be displayed to the user.
+The direction that a set of Canvases _SHOULD_ be displayed to the user.
 Possible values are specified in the table below.

- * A manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
+ * A Manifest _MAY_ have exactly one viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
- * A sequence _MAY_ have exactly one viewing direction.
+ * A Sequence _MAY_ have exactly one viewing direction.
- * A range or layer _MAY_ have exactly one viewing direction.
+ * A Range _MAY_ have exactly one viewing direction.
  * Other resource types _MUST NOT_ have a viewing direction.

 > | Value | Description |